agalotaibi/DroneRace/README.md

 # DroneRace
-DroneRace is an API that contains drone pilots information and drone performance level
+DroneRace is an API that contains drone pilots information and drone performance level.
+To set up, follow the following steps: